 Attorney Paul Ganim is the leader of our firm and handles all child custody matters.
-He brings nearly 25 years of legal experience and has found resolution in even the most contested custody disputes.
+He brings over 25 years of legal experience and has found resolution in even the most contested custody disputes.
 He is equipped to help you with any type of child custody issue, including:

 - Physical custody: where the children will live most of the time